Being the Ricardos: Plot

-In 1939, Ball is an actress contracted to RKO Pictures, earning the moniker "Queen of the B-Movies."
+In 1939, Ball is an actress contracted to RKO Pictures, earning the moniker "Queen of the B-Movies".
 Cast in the failed comedy Too Many Girls, she falls in love with her costar, Cuban singer Arnaz.
-He assures her of her talent as a physical comedian, and she confides her dream of simply making a home with someone.
+He assures her of her talent as a comedian, and she confides her dream of simply making a home with someone.
 They marry and buy a house in Hollywood, but struggle to spend time together, with Arnaz busy fronting his Desi Arnaz Orchestra while Ball continues her film career with little success.

 After serving in World War II, Arnaz resumes touring with his orchestra, and Ball lands a starring role in 1942's The Big Street.
 She meets with RKO President Charles Koerner, expecting to become an established star like Rita Hayworth and Judy Holliday.
 Instead, he terminates her contract, largely due to her age, and suggests she use her voice for radio.
 In 1948, she is cast in the radio show My Favorite Husband, which becomes a massive success.

 CBS suggests turning My Favorite Husband into a television show, sponsored by cigarette company Philip Morris.
-Hoping to bring her and Arnaz closer together, Ball agrees on the condition that he plays her on-screen husband; the executives initially refuse to have an “all-American” star with a Cuban husband, but are forced to concede.
-By 1953, the show is renamed I Love Lucy and becomes a smash hit with nearly 60 million viewers each week.
+Hoping to bring her and Arnaz closer together, Ball agrees on the condition that he plays her on-screen husband; the executives initially refuse to have an "all-American" star with a Cuban husband, but are forced to concede.
+By 1951, the show is renamed I Love Lucy and becomes a smash hit with nearly 60 million viewers each week.

 Ball and Arnaz produce the show in Los Angeles through their company Desilu Productions, with a three-camera system designed by Arnaz allowing East Coast viewers to watch live without static, while accommodating a studio audience.
-Dealing with friction between her costars William Frawley, who is often drunk, and Vivian Vance, who resents Ball’s attempts to make her less attractive, Ball clashes with the directors and writers over her exacting demands.
+Dealing with friction between her costars William Frawley, who is often drunk, and Vivian Vance, who resents Ball's attempts to make her less attractive, Ball clashes with the directors and writers over her exacting demands.